pwsmith/htmlex/README.md

 The major contributor is [Peter W. Smith](https://pwsmith.github.io), but the glossing template was modified from [this answer](https://linguistics.stackexchange.com/a/159) on stackexchange to a question about interlinear glossing.
 Thus, a lot of credit is due to [Pat](https://linguistics.stackexchange.com/users/136/pat), the author of the answer, for how to get the glosses lined up with the words.

+# License

+Made available under the [MIT License](LICENSE.md)

-# Note
+# Contributing

 My css skills are not all that advanced, so I'm sure there's better, less hacky ways of doing this.
-Please feel free to offer suggestions of improvement.
+Please feel free to offer suggestions of improvement either by [contacting me](https://pwsmith.github.io) or open a pull request.